-The public has an interest in sentences being carried out, but it also has an interest in ensuring that those sentences are carried out in a constitutional manner.
-Indeed, "it is always in the public interest to prevent violation of a party's constitutional rights."
+Finally, the public interest favors Plaintiffs.
+The public has an interest in sentences being carried out, but it also has an interest in ensuring that those sentences are carried out in a constitutional manner. "[I]t is always in the public interest to prevent violation of a party's constitutional rights."
 Deja Vu of Nashville, Inc. v.
 Metro.
 Gov't of Nashville & Davidson Cty., 274 F.3d 377, 400 (6th Cir.
-2001) (internal quotation marks omitted).
-These interests suggest that, as the district court stated, "[o]n balance, the public interest weighs in favor of granting temporary injunctive relief, but maintaining a fast track approach to adjudicating Plaintiffs' claims on the merits."
+2001) (quoting G & V Lounge, Inc. v.
+Mich.
+Liquor Control Comm'n, 23 F.3d 1071, 1079 (6th Cir.
+1994)).
+As the district court stated, "[o]n balance, the public interest weighs in favor of granting temporary injunctive relief, but maintaining a fast track approach to adjudicating Plaintiffs' claims on the merits."
 Decision & Order at 118.